 The early childhood approach provides families with Early Connections, including information about the supports and services available in their local community to help their child achieve their goals.
 The type of support provided is about what is best for the child and family.
 This might include:

 - Information and linkages to help the family access supports and services available in their local community;

-- Short-term early intervention supports if this is the best way to support the child (short term early interventions is now know as Early Supports);
+- Short-term early intervention supports if this is the best way to support the child (short-term early interventions is now known as Early Supports);

 - Building the family’s capacity and confidence to support their child; and